PeterCamilleri/CX16/utilities/assist_16/README.md

 *Example:*

     .zeropage
-    creature .res 2                    ; A pointer to some creature data.
+    creature: .res 2                   ; A pointer to some creature data.

     .import root_array:absolute        ; Import a reference to an array in another file.